Lititz Moravian Church - Lititz, PA

 here.

-Played on the Flauto Amabile 8' and Principal 4' with the Sub: Bass 16' and
+Played on the Flaut Amabile 8' and Principal 4' with the Sub: Bass 16' and Octav

 To listen to an improvisation on the Viol de Gambe 8', click here.